-Based upon the stated bedroom square footages shown within the application, it would appear that the dwelling would be capable of supporting the maximum transient guests allowed by the ordinance.
+Based on the stated bedroom square footages shown within the application, it would appear that the dwelling would be capable of supporting the maximum transient guests allowed by the ordinance.
 This conclusion is made following a review of the most current edition of the adopted International Property Maintenance Code (IPMC) and Sec.
 404.4.1 thereof in which it is stated that every bedroom shall contain not less than 70 sq. ft. of floor area and every bedroom occupied by more than one occupant there shall be no less than 50 sq. ft. of floor area per occupant thereof.
 Given the limitations imposed by Sec.
 29-3.3(vv)(2)(v) with respect to maximum occupancy, the owner is seeking approval for 8 transient guests which is the maximum permitted.
 Available on-site/off-street parking would support this number of guests.

 A final verification of the maximum occupancy allowed within the dwelling will be determined by the City's Housing and Neighborhood Services Department in conjunction with the required compliance checks for conformance with the provisions Chapter 22, Art.
 5 (Rental Unit Conservation Law) prior to issuance of a STR Certificate of Compliance.
 No occupancy over 8 transient guests would be permitted.
 The authorized occupancy will appear on the STR Certificate of Compliance and is required to be included on any website or other media advertising the dwelling for STR usage.
-If the Commission desires to restrict the occupancy such action may be addressed via a "condition of approval" with justification stating why such condition is offered.
+If the Commission desires to restrict the occupancy such action may be addressed through a "condition of approval" with justification stating why such condition is offered.
 Any condition of approval proposed is subject to final approval by the City Council.

-Within the required 185-foot notification radius, the subject dwelling abuts other single-family structures in all directions of similar size and lot area that are located within the R-1 zoning district.
+Within the required 185-foot notification radius, the subject dwelling abuts other single-family structures in all directions of similar size and lot area that area located within the R-1 and R-2 zoning districts.
 The subject dwelling has a fenced-in rear yard.
 The dwelling is supported by adequate public infrastructure (i.e. electric, sewer, & water) and there are no known issues with available capacity to serve the dwelling as an STR.
-Sidewalks are installed on both sides of Grant Lane, and street parking is allowed.
+On-street parking is allowed on both sides of the street, though there are not sidewalks installed on either side.

-Based on public notification letters, there are 19 individual properties within 185-feet and a home owners association within 1,000 feet of the subject dwelling.
-Of the 19 properties, it appears 18 are owner-occupied dwellings and 1 is a rental dwelling.
-Given the R-1 zoning of the surrounding dwellings, the maximum "long-term" rental occupancy of each dwelling unit would be 3-unrelated individuals.
+Based on public notification letters, there are 14 individual properties within 185-feet and a neighborhood association within 1,000 feet.
+Of the 14 properties, it appears 5 are owner-occupied dwellings and 9 are rental dwellings.
+The maximum "long-term" rental occupancy of surrounding dwellings in the R-1 district is 3-unrelated individuals, and in the R-2 district it is 4-unrelated individuals.

 The subject dwelling is owned by an LLC.
 Based on this ownership, approval of the requested CUP would be the "one and only" STR license that any member of the LLC would be issued within the City pursuant to the provisions of Sec.
-29-3.3(vv)(2)(ii) of the UDC.
+29-3.3(vv)(2)(i) of the UDC.
 The application indicates that the LLC will use a designated agent to address compliance matters should they arise while the dwelling is offered for STR purposes.
-Based upon the location information provided within the application, the designated agent is a resident of Boone County located approximately 13.5 miles (20 minutes) from the dwelling if the need arises to address compliance matters.
+Based upon the location information provided within the application, the designated agent is a resident of Boone County located approximately 4.9 miles (12 minutes) from the dwelling if the need arises to address compliance matters.